 The story is about Akira, a 24-year-old office worker who’s become a zombie in his own right thanks to his job, little rest, and no time off.
 He dreads heading into the office each day; He wants to quit, but he can’t find it in himself to do so.
 But one day, he finds a way out thanks to the zombies that now roam the streets.
 The world has changed, and Akira is finally free to do what he wants.

-Zom 100 Bucket List of the Dead has a great set of characters, but it also has an interesting premise.
+Zom 100 Bucket List of the Dead has a great set of characters but also an interesting premise.
 While the world is going to hell, the main character of the story is getting his act together and trying to make up for lost time.
-This perspective is really interesting to me and it's an angle that’s rarely, if ever, explored.
+This perspective is really interesting to me and it’s an angle that’s rarely, if ever, explored.
 The series also features the perfect balance between comedy and horror; It never leans too far into one genre over the other.
 While I love a good gorefest, there has to be more to the story, and Zom 100 Bucket List of the Dead has that and so much more.

 The entertainment factor alone of Zom 100 Bucket List of the Dead makes it worth checking out.
 It’s one that doesn’t follow the horde in terms of its premise and this gives it a lot of potential.
 So far, it’s off to a good start and I can’t wait to see how its characters and story develop in the volumes to come.